seapagan/update_repo/README.md

   * Ignore and report invalid or missing directories
   * Add more failure cases, there may be more git errors than "fatal:" or "error:"
 - Retry for connection issues etc (config setting).
+- Fail gracefully with warning and useful information if there are no `location:` entries or that tag is missing completely

 ## Development